peter88213/yw2nw/docs/usage.md

 - *yWriter*'s scene importance flags (*Plot/Subplot*) are lost when converting to *novelWriter*.
 - *yWriter*'s scene ratings are lost when converting to *novelWriter*.
 - *novelWriter*'s custom tags are lost when converting to *yWriter*.
+- *novelWriter*'s "focus" character reference is lost when converting to *yWriter*.

 ### Text formatting